jcouv/roslyn/async-iterator.md

 - if the code reaches a `yield return` statement, you immediately get a `true`,
 - if the code reaches the end of the method, you immediately get a `false`,
 - if you reach an `await`, you get a pending task and the code continues to execute in the background.

 As the code continues to execute in the background:
 - if it reaches a `yield return`, the background execution completes and the task we've previously handed to the caller is fulfilled with `true`,
 - if it reaches the end of the method, that task is fulfilled with `false`,
 - if it reaches an `await`, execution continues in the background.

 Note that the method is moved forward either by the caller or by background execution, but never both.
+Calling `MoveNextAsync()` before the task from the previous call complets yield unspecified results.

 ### Exception handling (optional)

 When the caller is moving the method forward and an exception is thrown (without being caught by user code in the async-iterator method), `MoveNextAsync()` will return a task as normal.

 That task is complete (rather than pending).
 When the caller tries to access its result the task will throw the exception it holds.

 When background execution is moving the method forward and an exception is thrown without handling, the exception is similarly caught and passed onto the caller via the task.